bitwarden/contributing-docs/docs/architecture/mobile-clients/watchOS.md

 So almost all the things related to the watch app will be in the **WatchKit Extension**, the WatchKit App one will be only for assets and some configs.

-Then in the Extension we have a layered architecure:
+Then in the Extension we have a layered architecture:

 - State (it's a really simplified version of the iOS state)
 - Persistence (here we use `CoreData` to interact with the Database)